 A werewolf loose in Los Angeles changes the lives of three young adults, who, after being mauled by the beast, learn they must kill their attacker if they hope to change

 From IMDb.
 A gorier, Unrated Version was released on DVD featuring scenes with violence more graphic than what was seen in the theatrical PG-13 version of the film.
 The differences are as follows (includes Spoilers):

 In the PG-13 version, Shannon Elizabeth's character Becky is simply dragged away by the wolf at the end of the opening sequence.
 In the unrated version, Becky is torn in half and her bloodied upper-torso is tossed back at Jimmy and Ellie.

-In the PG-13 version, during Ellie's nightmare, she merely bites Joshua Jackson's character Jake in the neck.
+the PG-13 version, during Ellie's nightmare, she merely bites Joshua Jackson's character Jake in the neck.
 The scene then cuts to a quick montage of bizarre images before Ellie wakes up.
-In the unrated version, after Ellie bites into Jake,
+In the unrated version, after Ellie bites into Jake, she's shown

 UK: Passed 15 uncut for strong bloody violence and horror for: